selimhamidou/selimhamidou.github.io/_posts/2023-05-10-I_created_a_beta_version_of_Salesforce_Inspector_With_LWC.markdown

 <h3>Step 3: Apex</h3>
 The Apex class contains two methods: the first one, getObjectApiNames, is called by using the wire service(you can notice the cacheable=true) annotation, and the second one, UpsertRecordsFromCSV, is called imperatively.
-We also could have used imperative callouts for getObjectApiNames, it would have given us more control about when we call Apex.
+We also could have used imperative callouts for getObjectApiNames, it would have given us more control over when we call Apex.
 The fact is that it's not necessary.
 We just need the data to be gotten when the page loads.
 We don't need for example to reload the data if the user clicks on a button.

 {% highlight java %}
 public with sharing class UpsertRecordsHandler {